Mike & Molly

-Mike & Molly is an American television sitcom created by Mark Roberts on CBS.
-It premiered on September 20, 2010, and aired 127 episodes over six seasons.
+Mike & Molly is an American television sitcom created by Mark Roberts for CBS.
+It aired from September 20, 2010 to May 16, 2016.
 The series stars Billy Gardell and Melissa McCarthy as the eponymous Mike and Molly, a couple who meet in a Chicago Overeaters Anonymous group and fall in love.

-The 13-episode sixth season began airing on January 6, 2016.
-On January 12, 2016, CBS announced that Mike & Molly would end after six seasons, electing not to renew the series for a seventh season with its licensing agreement with Warner Bros.
-Television ending.
-The series concluded on May 16, 2016.

 Premise

-Chicago Police officer Mike Biggs and elementary school teacher Molly Flynn meet at an Overeaters Anonymous meeting, starting a casual relationship that becomes more serious throughout the first season.
-Mike initially lives in a one bedroom apartment and often visits his cantankerous, divorced mother, Peggy.
+Chicago police officer Mike Biggs and elementary school teacher Molly Flynn meet at an Overeaters Anonymous meeting, starting a casual relationship that becomes more serious throughout the first season.
+Mike initially lives in a one-bedroom apartment and often visits his cantankerous, divorced mother, Peggy.
 Molly and her sister, Victoria, live in the Chicago home owned by their widowed mother, Joyce.
 The Flynn household soon adds Joyce's boyfriend and later husband, Vince.
 Mike and his best friend Carl, also an officer with the Chicago PD, frequently eat breakfast at Abe's Diner, where they befriend their Senegalese waiter, Samuel.
 The series follows the various stages of Mike and Molly's relationship, from couplehood to engagement to marriage, all while dealing with their challenging relatives and friends as well as Molly's career changes.